ohermans1/autoBlogger-Privacy-Policy/README.md

 # [Jump to English](#english) | [Jump to Chinese (Simplified)](#chinese-simplified) | [Jump to Chinese (Traditional)](#chinese-traditional) | [Jump to Czech](#czech) | [Jump to Danish](#danish) | [Jump to Dutch](#dutch) | [Jump to Finnish](#finnish) | [Jump to French](#french) | [Jump to German](#german) | [Jump to Italian](#italian) | [Jump to Japanese](#japanese) | [Jump to Korean](#korean) | [Jump to Norwegian (Bokmål)](#norwegian-bokmal) | [Jump to Polish](#polish) | [Jump to Portuguese (Brazil)](#portuguese-brazil) | [Jump to Portuguese (Portugal)](#portuguese-portugal) | [Jump to Spanish](#spanish) | [Jump to Swedish](#swedish) | [Jump to Thai](#thai) | [Jump to Turkish](#turkish)

 # English <a name="english"></a>
-## Privacy Policy for autoBlogger Shopify App
+## Privacy Policy for autoBlogger Shopify/Wix App

 At autoBlogger, we take your privacy very seriously.
-This Privacy Policy describes how we collect, use, and share information about you when you use our autoBlogger Shopify App (the "App").
+This Privacy Policy describes how we collect, use, and share information about you when you use our autoBlogger Shopify/Wix App (the "App").

 ## What Information We Collect